shabrina19/Analisis-Sentimen-Belajar-Daring-menggunakan-Optimasi-Naive-Bayes-Classifier-dengan-Adaboost/README.md

 ![App Screenshot](https://github.com/shabrina19/Gambar/blob/main/pict%20sentiment%20analysis%20of%20online%20learning/evalabnb.png?raw=true)

 The results of the evaluation of the NBC model with Adaboost obtained an accuracy of 64% while the cross validation score resulted in an average value of 0.6375271007128201.
-This accuracy can be achieved because the number of positive data is more than negative data, although NBC with Adaboost cannot classify negative labels.
+This accuracy can be achieved because the amount of positive data is much more than negative data, although NBC with Adaboost cannot classify negative labels.

 An experiment was carried out by applying Adaboost with the Decision Tree base estimator which is the default base estimator from Adaboost in the Scikit-learn library.
 This experiment was conducted in order to find out whether there is a mismatch between the data used and Adaboost.
 The results of the Adaboost evaluation with the Decision Tree are shown in the image below.